inlets/inlets.dev/blog/_posts/2021-03-15-scaling-inlets.md

 Want to try inlets Pro for yourself?

 Did you know that the personal license can now be used at work? inlets Pro has two options for licensing - either a personal license or a commercial license.
-You can learn more or take out a free trial on [the homepage](https://inlets.dev/).
+You can learn more about the options on the [pricing page](https://inlets.dev/pricing).

 Use-cases: